bhanuprasanthkonda/FaceRecognition/README.md

 # FaceRecognition

 run in cmd

-pip install opencv-python
+pip install opencv-contrib-python

 pip install imutils

-Run AddNewFace to add a face
+Run AddNewFace.py to add a new face

+Run VideoFeed.py for live face recognition